kentaguilar/RapidORM/README.md

 }
 ```

 - Now, create your model.
-Your model should be the counterpart of your DB table.
+Your model should be the counterpart of your database table.
 Hence, if I have a "department" table, you could have a "Department" class as well.
 Please also note that you can interactively create your model using the RapiORM Entity Creator.

-- Reference the basic libraries -> RapidORM.Data, RapidORM.Helpers, RapidORM.Interfaces.
+- Reference the basic libraries -> <b>RapidORM.Data, RapidORM.Data.Common and RapidORM.Data.SQL(SQL Server)</b>(This could be <b>RapidORM.Data.MySql</b> for MySQL, and <b>RapidORM.Data.SQLite</b> for SQLite).
 You can choose what library to remove and/or add depending on your requirements.

-- Map your properties
+- Now, map your properties

 ```c#
 [IsPrimaryKey(true)]